sjl-sjtu/bnmr2/README.md

 We implemented linear (for quantitative outcome, by specifying `mr_model="linear"`) and logistic (for binary outcome, by specifying `mr_model="logit"`) model in Mendelian randomization.
 Note that for hypothesis testing purposes, a linear model can also be used for dichotomous outcomes.
 In general, linear models are more efficiency.

-The Bayesian estimation is implemented based on `RStan`.
+The Bayesian estimation is implemented based on `RStan` (https://mc-stan.org/users/interfaces/rstan).
 The object `mr_results` is a list containing seven elements.
 The first element `betaList` is a vector containing posterior sampling of causal effect $\beta$.
 The following four elements are the posterior mean estimate, standard error, the lower and upper bound of 95% credible intervals of $\beta$.
 The element `Rhat` is an indicator of convergence (Rhat < 1.1 at convergence). `fit_detail` is an S4 class Stan fit object containing details of Bayesian estimation.

 The above two steps can be integrated via function `bnmr`.
 ```R